WaterYe/Cloud-Infra-HW2/Docker/FirstContainer/ReadMe.md

 ![Terminal](https://i.imgur.com/yE5pYyf.jpg)
 ![CloudRun](https://i.imgur.com/TaqTnOj.jpg)

 "Hello World" is displayed in the log.
-The error is due to the listening port 3000 but the program simply prints the Hello World
+The error is due to the listening port 3000 but the program simply prints the Hello World.
+The log url is in the color of purple and the cluster name is included in the url.

 ## 3. Dockerfile and Source Code
 Please refer to Dockerfile and HelloWorld.java in this repository.